-|(a) A HUB shall be graduated from being used to fulfill
+|(a) Size Standards.
+A HUB shall graduate from being

-the SBA size standards set forth in 13 CFR, §121.201 for the
+standards set forth in 13 CFR Part 121.

 whether the size standards identified in subsection (a) of this section

-(c) Businesses that have graduated from the HUB program
+(1) Businesses that have graduated from the HUB program

-title (relating to Definitions), shall be eligible to reapply for
+as a HUB under this title, shall be eligible to reapply for HUB certification

-for HUB, including the graduation size standards.
+including the size standards.

 (3) A business is considered a successor in interest

 if it has acquired substantially all of the assets and liabilities